rfo909/RForth/ForthTutorial.md

 2
 ```

-The operation "add" is defined as: take the two topmost values off the stack, add them together
+The operation "+" is defined as: take the two topmost values off the stack, add them together
 and push the result on the stack.
 The result:

 ```